 In a chapter 7 bankruptcy in Northwest Georgia, a creditor can file an objection to a discharge of their debt.
 The legal term for this is a complaint to determine dischargeability.

-The most common scenario where a creditor will file a complaint to determine whether a debt is going to be discharged in a chapter 7 bankruptcy is credit card debt.
-When a person is who filing bankruptcy has made credit card charges on their account within 90 days prior to the filing of the case, it is likely that the credit card company is going to file a complaint to determine the dischargeability of that specific debt.
+The most common scenario where a creditor will file a complaint to determine whether debts will be discharged in a chapter 7 bankruptcy is credit card debt.
+When a person is who filing bankruptcy has made credit card charges on their account within 90 days prior to the filing of the bankruptcy case, it is likely that the credit card company is going to file a complaint to determine the dischargeability of that specific debt.

 In the complaint, the credit card company will allege that the debtor knew or reasonably should have known that they would never be in a position to repay the credit card debt at the time the credit card charges were made.
 If the creditor wins, the debtor will not be able to eliminate the debt.
 In cases where the debtor was employed at the time the charges were made but has since lost their job, the credit card company will most likely lose their lawsuit.
 The key is the intent of the debtor when the charges were made on the credit card account.